djbcoffee/NanoCore_CPU/README.md

-# NanoCore_CPU
+# NanoCore CPU
 NanoCore is a processor core that is designed to be implemented with minimal logic resources.
 The compact, yet effective, set of 21 instructions and 5 addressing modes provides the features that any problem might require.
 The instruction set consists of 2 data movement operations, 9 arithmetic-logical operations, 7 branch instructions, 1 instruction that loads the direct page register, 1 instruction that increments the direct page register, and 1 instruction that decrements the direct page register.

-The NanoCore CPU project page can be found [here](https://sites.google.com/view/m-chips/nanocore)
+The NanoCore CPU project page, with user manual and assmebler, can be found [here](https://sites.google.com/view/m-chips/nanocore)

 A project to build a computer based on the NanoCore CPU can be found [here](https://sites.google.com/view/m-chips/cpld-5)